 Can you do Permanent Brows?

 All brow tattooing is "considered" permanent in the sense that they will almost always leave color behind.
-We do offer Powder brows or shading and this gives you a little bit more "time" with brows but your skin type determines more of the length of time.
-If you are oily, you will fade much faster than if your skin is dry or more mature.
+Several factors can determine how long your new brows will last.
+Skin type, the type of ink used, the age of the client, sun exposure, and the type of brow procedure done are all factors.
+If you are oily or have younger skin, you will fade much faster than if your skin is dry or more mature.
+Mature clients tend to have longer lasting color because the skin cells turnover at a slower rate.

 Our goal is to give you a natural "Saturday morning" look, not a Saturday evening look.
 You can always add more color to your eyebrows, lips, or eyeliner- but as we age- TOO MUCH color doesn't look as fresh or as natural.
 Permanent makeup is LOW maintenance, not NO maintenance.
 Adding a little eyeshadow or brow pencil to the brow for a night out is is considered LOW maintenance.